dhis2/developer-portal/community/support.md

 If you need help with your DHIS2 Web and Android applications, you can join the following communities to get support:

-### Community of Practice
+### Community of Practice (CoP)

-Many members of the community use the [Community of Practice](https://community.dhis2.org/) to ask questions.
+Many members of the community use the [Community of Practice](https://community.dhis2.org/) (CoP) to ask questions.
 Read through the [Support - Assistance technique](https://community.dhis2.org/c/support/8) category or the [Development - Développement](https://community.dhis2.org/c/development/10) category and ask your own questions.

 ### Slack Workspace for DHIS2 Developers